jqwik-team/jqwik/BACKLOG.md

   - E.g. as in junit-quickcheck.
 If there is a mypackage.MyDomainArbitraryProvider for mypackage.MyDomain then load it

-- Provider methods can take params e.g.
-  - @Provided(value="otherProviderMethod") Arbitrary<String> aString
-  Does that really help since there is Arbitraries.defaultFor()

 - Default Arbitraries, Generators and Shrinking for
   - Tuples.Tuple1/2/3/4/5/6/7/8
   - Dates and times (LocalDateTime, Date, Calendar, etc.)